SKilbride/3d-guided-genai-rtx/README.md

 ```
 git clone https://github.com/NVIDIA-AI-Blueprints/3d-guided-genai-rtx.git && cd 3d-guided-genai-rtx && setup.bat
 ```
+The Setup script will install several 3rd party software packages, by installing this blueprint you agree to the individual licenses for these software packages:
+* Microsoft Visual C++ 2015-2022 Redistributable Package
+* Blender
+* Microsoft VisualStudio 2022 BuildTools

 During the setup process you will be instructed to agree to the 3rd party licenses to continue.
 Press "y" and enter to accept the licenses and continue the installation.

 Select <code>Yes</code> when presented with the User Account Control dialog.